foster95/kytchentable/README.md

 ![Desktop Wireframes Four](https://github.com/foster95/kytchentable/blob/main/static/images/readme/desktop-wireframes-set-four.png)

 ## Surface
 Kytchen Table is a luxury restaurant, modelled after the typical website of a Michelin starred restaurant, which I looked into prior to beginning the project as a form of research.
-The website therefore, should mirror this as a luxury, sleek website which is not litered with images, and has a consistent colour palette across the website which is mirrored in the logo design and tied together with a cohesive set of fonts.
+The website therefore, should mirror this as a luxury, sleek website which is not littered with images, and has a consistent colour palette across the website which is mirrored in the logo design and tied together with a cohesive set of fonts.
 Additionally I considered using some earthy greens within the palette as that referred back to the harmony the restaurant has with the land, however on development I found the green clashed and looked wrong when paired with the purples so I further revised the palette, closing in on shades of various purple for accents instead of the original planned green.

 ### Kytchen Table Colour Palette
 #### Original Palette